 We need an indicator of which purchase was the third value.
-Whenever we think of ranking our dataset, it is helpful to then immediately think of a specific window function we can use.
+Whenever we think of ranking our dataset, it is helpful to think of a specific window function we can use then immediately.

 We need to apply the RANK function to the transactions table.
 The RANK function is a window function that assigns a rank to each row in the partition of the result set.

 SELECT *, RANK() OVER ( PARTITION BY user_id ORDER BY created_at ASC ) AS rank_value FROM transactions LIMIT 100

 What else do we need to do now that we have the transactions in ranked order?

 accounts (acount_id, paying_customer) and

 We need to use data from both tables to solve the question, so the first thing we figure out is how to join them together.
 Since we should only consider accounts that had downloads, we can use an INNER JOIN (or just JOIN).